Recently updated on August 22nd, 2023 at 07:02 pm

 Selling to a corporate investor gives you flexible options for receiving payment.
-You can opt to receive certified funds, cash payment, scheduled cash payments, or assumption of your current mortgage payments.
+You can opt to receive certified funds, cash payments, scheduled cash payments, or assumptions of your current mortgage payments.

 You can also often sell your home as-is to investors since a house flipper intends to remodel and resell the home in short order.
 Closings are generally faster going through an investor, and you don’t have to stage your home for listing and showing.